Rasmus Dahlin Game Preview: Sabres vs. Flyers

 Dahlin Season Stats Insights

-- In two of nine games this season, Dahlin has scored a goal, but he's yet to produce two or more goals in the same contest.
+- In 10 games this season, Dahlin has a plus-minus of -1, while averaging 24:12 on the ice per game.

+- Dahlin has a goal in two of 10 games this year, but has to post a multi-goal effort.

-- Dahlin has a point in eight of nine games played this year, with multiple points in one of them.
+- Dahlin has a point in eight of 10 games played this season, with multiple points in one of them.

-- Dahlin has an assist in six of nine games this season, with multiple assists in one of them.
+- Dahlin has an assist in six of 10 games this year, with multiple assists in one of them.

-- The implied probability is 60.6% that Dahlin goes over his points over/under based on the odds.
+- Dahlin's implied probability to go over his point total is 62.5% based on the odds.

 Sign up for Underdog fantasy today.